burst-apps-team/burst-wiki/pocc-mobile-app.md

             "ACTION_BAR_TITLE": "Create New Account",
             "DONE": "Done",
             "GENERATE_AGAIN": "Generate Again",
-            "INFO_SEED": "Tap and swipe over this area!", "INFO_SEED_FINISHED": "Seed collected!",
+            "INFO_SEED": "Tap and swipe over this area.", "INFO_SEED_FINISHED": "Seed collected.",
-            "INFO_STEP_ONE": "First, create a random seed for the generation of your passphrase!", "INFO_STEP_TWO": "Now you have to memorize all 12 words of your passphrase in the right order!", "INFO_STEP_TWO_ACTION": "Write down the following words separated by space and keep them secret!", "INFO_STEP_THREE": "Please reenter the words of your passphrase!", "INFO_STEP_THREE_ACTION": "Write down word #{{value}} and select it!", "INFO_STEP_FOUR": "Please set a six-digit pin code for your account.
+            "INFO_STEP_ONE": "First, create a random seed for the generation of your passphrase.", "INFO_STEP_TWO": "Now you have to memorize all 12 words of your passphrase in the right order.", "INFO_STEP_TWO_ACTION": "Write down the following words separated by space and keep them secret.", "INFO_STEP_THREE": "Please enter the words of your passphrase again.", "INFO_STEP_THREE_ACTION": "Write down word #{{value}} and select it.", "INFO_STEP_FOUR": "Please set a six-digit pin code for your account.
 The pin code is used to approve outgoing transactions.", "PIN_INPUT_HINT": "PIN",
             "POSSIBILITY_INPUT_HINT": "Word #{{value}}",